Certified Soil Life Consultant (closed to new students until further notice)

 - Get the full food web present

-- Get the food we functioning in the pile
+- Get the food web functioning in the pile

-Collect information through the full composting process. we will provide you with a Compost Ingredient template and a Compost Log Template for you to use to record part of the data required.
+Collect information throughout the full composting process.
+We will provide you with a Compost Ingredient Recipe Template and a Compost Log Template to use to record the data required.

 - Starting materials

-- When and how uou put the pile together
+- When and how you put the pile together

 - Temperature data

 When the pile is finished, (i.e. back to ambient temperatures) collect more information.
 You can use the microscope data template you received during the Microscope Class when recording the biological assessment:

 - Perform a biological analysis of the pile.

 - Include that data in your information about the pile.